lasso-js/karma-lasso/README.md

   - `reporters` - Used to specify the reporters to be used for coverage output.
 All Istanbul reporters are supported.
 Reporters can be an object if there is only one.
 Otherwise, you can pass an array.
 Each reporter will have a type and a dir key.
 The report will be generated in the directory specified in the dir key (one folder for each browser)

-3. `watch` has the watch configuration for optimizer.
+3. `watch` has the watch configuration for lasso.

   - `defaultIgnore` - By default, all files in `node_module` folder are ignored.
 If `defaultIgnore` is set to false, these files will not be ignored by default.